Marmaray: History

 Construction started in 2004 and was originally intended to be completed by April 2009.
-After multiple delays caused – among other things – by the discovery of historical and archaeological sites along the route as new stations were built, the first phase of the project was finally opened by prime minister Erdoğan on October 29, 2013.
+After multiple delays caused – among other things – by the discovery of historical and archaeological sites along the route as new stations were built, the first phase of the project was finally opened by president Erdoğan on October 29, 2013.
 The second phase of the project was scheduled to open in 2015 but work once again stopped in 2014.
 It was restarted in February 2017 and the line finally opened in its entirety on March 12, 2019.
 The trains came with completely new rolling stock, with carriages that can be walked through from end to end.

 The line can carry 75,000 passengers per hour in each direction (PPHPD).
 Travel time from Halkali to Gebze normally takes 104 minutes.

 The Marmaray is integrated with other parts of the Istanbul public transport network, including the Metro and the Metrobus network, via a number of interchanges.
 It is also integrated with the YHT high-speed train network to Ankara, Eskişehir and Konya, as well as with the international trains to Sofia in Bulgaria which depart from Halkalı.